designium/simple-fourchan/README.md

 # 4chan

-4chan is a gem that fetches posts from 4chan.
-Current version only fetches a specific listing now and it works only for READ.
-There's the 4chan.js that posts but the documentation is not clear yet.
-Index will come once it 4chan releases it or you discover how to fetch it though json.
+Simple 4chan is a gem that fetches posts from 4chan.
+A complete reading solution to fetch posts from 4chan into your ruby, any rack-based or rails app.
+You set the board and simple-fourchan will fetch all posts from a board or thread number.

+BUGS:

+Some boards are not available from 4chan.
+I've contacted them to see what's happening.
+If you reach a board where simple-fourchan cannot fetch, you will receive an error message.

+## Updates

+SEP - 08 - 2012: Update with board reading based from dongfix update.

 ## Installation

-Just do in your Gemfile or install and do require '4chan'.
+Just do in your Gemfile or install and do require 'simple-fourchan'.

     gem 'simple-fourchan'